plainblack/ving/docs/subsystems/ving-record.md

 ```

 ### Pseudo Properties
-In addition to all the methods below, every [schema](ving-schema) prop except those of type `virtual` will also get pseudo props added to the record.
+In addition to all the methods above, every [schema](ving-schema) prop except those of type `virtual` will also get pseudo props added to the record.
 The means that in addition to using `get('username')` and `set('username', 'adufresne')` methods you can use the pseudo props as getters and setters like this:

 ```js
 const username = user.username;